PoarthanArseus/poarthanarseus.github.io/content/bridge-rules/index.md

 ---

 ## Getting Started
 This is a tutorial on how to get started playing bridge on a casual level.
 We recommend that you start by learning to play, then bidding, and finally if you are really up for it scoring.
-Scoring is complex and the rules for it change between different variants of bridge, so the best way to do scoring is to just use the [score sheet](https://poarthanarseus.github.io/bridge-rules/#bridge-scoresheet).
+Scoring is complex and the rules for it change between different variants of bridge, so the best way to start out with scoring is to use a scoring cheatsheet, like this one from ACBL(American Contract Bridge League): [https://web2.acbl.org/documentLibrary/play/InstantScorer.pdf](https://web2.acbl.org/documentLibrary/play/InstantScorer.pdf).

 ### Materials
 -	4 Players